AmbAntony/a-phase-3-running-ruby-code/README.md

 [1, 2, 3]
 ```

-Ruby has one more method, `pp`, for "pretty-printing" complex data, such as
+Ruby hdas one more method, `pp`, for "pretty-printing" complex data, such as
 nested arrays and hashes (the Ruby equivalent of a JavaScript object):

 ```rb